Need a schedule of condition? Get a fee proposal the same working day.

 Schedule of Condition Template

-If you need a schedule of condition prepared rather than a template explained, use the schedule of condition service page.
+If you need a schedule of condition prepared rather than a template explained, use the schedule of condition service.
+For what the final deliverable actually contains, see the schedule of condition report guide.

-• Property details and inspection date for later evidential traceability.
+- Property details and inspection date at the front of the record for later evidential traceability.

-A schedule of condition template for commercial property typically differs from a residential checklist in scope and emphasis.
-Commercial premises — industrial units, offices, retail units, and mixed-use buildings — often have more complex building elements, operational plant, and lease-specific areas that need to be addressed.
+A schedule of condition template for commercial property differs from a residential checklist in scope and emphasis.
+Commercial premises — industrial units, offices, retail units, and mixed-use buildings — have more complex building elements, operational plant, and lease-specific areas that need to be recorded.

 For a commercial lease context, the template needs to cover: